Strength Training and Scoliosis: What the Research Says About Muscle Activation

 Strength training can help scoliosis with the right approach.
 Research shows asymmetrical exercises and Schroth therapy improve muscle balance and posture.

-What Causes Idiopathic Scoliosis?
-Exploring the Factors Behind the Curve Idiopathic scoliosis (IS) is a condition where the spine curves in three dimensions, mostly during the teenage growth spurt.
-What makes IS so challenging to understand is that its exact causes remain unknown despite decades of research.
-It’s not caused Read more…
+What Causes Adolescent Idiopathic Scoliosis?
+Exploring the Factors Behind the Curve To understand Adolescent Idiopathic Scoliosis (AIS), we must see the scoliosis as a condition where the spine curves in three dimensions, most often during the teenage growth spurt.
+When people ask what causes AIS, the answer is not simple.
+Read more…

-Understanding Low Back Pain: Insights from O’Sullivan’s 2005 Study When I started researching chronic low back pain (CLBP), I was surprised by some findings.
-In particular, I didn’t realize it is a leading cause of disability worldwide.
-Allegri’s 2016 study, Mechanisms of low back pain: a guide for diagnosis and Read more…
+Lower Back Pain: Insights from O’Sullivan’s 2005 Study When I first began researching chronic lower back pain (CLBP), I was struck by the scope of the problem.
+At first, I hadn’t realized that CLBP is actually one of the leading causes of disability worldwide.
+In fact, Allegri’s 2016 study Mechanisms Read more…

 Discovering the Benefits of Pilates for Fibromyalgia at Scoliosis PT JAX Here at Scoliosis PT JAX, we are dedicated to helping you achieve optimal health and wellness, especially if you’re living with chronic conditions like fibromyalgia.
 Fibromyalgia is common in Spinal Disorders, our specialty.
 One of the most effective methods Read more…

-Transformative Results: Schroth and Pilates Fusion in Adolescent Idiopathic Scoliosis Study We are going to delve into the study that looks at the effects of combining Schroth and Pilates exercises on adolescents with idiopathic scoliosis.
-The study went on for 24 weeks, and the results showed some fantastic improvements!
-Let’s Read more…
+Transformative Results: Schroth and Pilates for Scoliosis We are going to delve into the study that looks at the effects of combining Schroth and Pilates exercises on adolescents with idiopathic scoliosis.
+The study lasted 24 weeks, and the results showed significant improvements.
+Let’s find out what these exercises did.
+Exploring Read more…

-Are you naturally flexible?
+Hypermobility and Ehlers-Danlos Syndrome Are you naturally flexible?
 Ever wonder if your extra flexibility is good or bad for your joints?
-You might be considered hypermobile Find answers to “what is hypermobility, EDS and what your can do to protect your joints” Hypermobility is a condition in which a person’s joints move beyond the Read more…
+You might be considered hypermobile.
+Find answers to “what is hypermobility?
+EDS? and what your can do to protect your joints?”
+Hypermobility means a person’s joints move beyond the Read more…

 Ergonomics is a concept of fitting an environment and a person to each other in a cohesive manner.
 It is an awareness of postural alignment in different positions, spaces, and areas of life to decrease aches and pains.
 Prolonged positioning, especially when in a stressed posture, over time can have Read more…